EarthEnable is a floor made from locally found earth compressed and stabilized with a layer of oil.

 R value associated with material/product

 In the US, linseed oil is traditionally used.
-However, given that linseed oil is expensive, not locally available in Rwanda, and slightly noxious, co-founder Rick Zuzow formulated an alternative oil that converts soya bean oil into a similarly performing drying oil that is free from noxious fumes and can be produced at a fraction of the cost.
+However, given that linseed oil is expensive, not locally available in Rwanda, and slightly noxious, co-founder Rick Zuzow formulated an alternative oil that converts soya bean oil into a similarly performing drying oil free from noxious fumes and can be produced at a fraction of the cost.

 EarthEnable anticipates that the floor will last 10-15 years and that revarnishing will be required every few years.